How to Create a Vision Board Online & Fulfill Your Creative Goals

 Make your creative goals actionable

-Normally creating a vision board ends once you’ve posted and compiled all materials into your “board” and put it in a place you see every day.
+Normally creating a vision board ends once you’ve posted and compiled all materials into your digital “board” and put it in a place you see every day.
 But I’m going to go further.

 While that’s all good and done, the crucial combination to making those dreams and goals into a reality is to take action and believe that your goals will become your reality.